YGameCorp/ServerIntegration/SetupTheEnviroment.md

 * Step 1: In the client side of Xlauncher (android and ios), use the function setDomainDebug(true)

-* Step 2: In your server game, call to the live domain of Xlauncher server at devsdk.nivi.vn
+* Step 2: In your server game, call to the live domain of Xlauncher server at https://devsdk.nivi.vn